Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience/README.md

 ## Publisher & Licence

-First published in London by Lex et Ratio Ltd, 19 September 2025.
+First published in London by Lex et Ratio Ltd, 2025-09-19.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\